How Much Does Cavity Wall Insulation Cost?

 In this section, we’ll delve into the labour costs involved in insulating cavity walls.
 This means excluding the supply costs.
 We’ll also look at the factors that can shape and influence the labour costs for cavity wall insulation.

-The average labour cost for this type of project could be approximated as around £50 to £65 per hour but in most cases a tradesperson would not charge by hour for this sort of project, but rather base the labour fees on the size/type of the property with a set price generally given in advance.
+The average labour cost for this type of project is around £50 to £65 per hour.
+However, in most cases, labour fees will be based on the size/type of the property, with a set price given in advance.

 How Long Does It Take to Insulate a Cavity Wall?